Connect with Eric Chanie

 Eric Chanie joined the Wyss Center in April 2020, bringing over 25 years of experience in medical devices, neurotechnology, pharma and digital health in both engineering and business development roles.
 Chanie holds an electronic engineering degree from the superior national school of electronics, computing science and telecommunications of Bordeaux (ENSEIRB) complemented by an MBA.

 Eric has been part of different companies from early stage start-ups to big corporations and was also heavily involved in R&D activities through the coordination of several European programs.

 He joined Merck in 2010 as Medical Device Innovation Manager to strengthen product portfolios and contribute to the new generation of electronic devices.
-He was then appointed Head of Innovation and more recently became more involved in business development and technology scouting in the space of digital health, remote patient monitoring, AI and digital therapeutics.
+He was then appointed Head of Innovation and more recently was involved in business development and technology scouting in the space of digital health, remote patient monitoring, AI and digital therapeutics.

 Subscribe to our updates

 Wyss Center announces CE mark for its brain data visualization software, Epios Cloud

 The cloud-based platform enables long-term brain monitoring towards personalized treatment.Technology

 The Wyss Center’s spin-off company Epios joins a global network of entrepreneurs with its long-term brain monitoring technology.Technology

 Epilepsy forecasts could help people manage their daily life and medication around their chance of seizures.Collaboration